data-realm/developer-interview/README.md

 ### Issue One

+We have had several reports that in the afternoon it takes a really long time to load data, this seems to be affecting everyone and it seems to affect all of the api's.

+### Issue Two

+It looks like the service that provides country information for us has made an update because recently we noticed that we have duplicate country names in the `/all` results.

+### Issue Three

 One of our customers reported to us that sometimes the data they get back from our api seems incomplete, they noticed that sometimes countries are missing from the `/all` response.

-### Issue Two

-We have had several reports that in the afternoon it takes a really long time to load data, this seems to be affecting everyone and it seems to affect all of the api's.

 ## Building and Running the code